 We are starting to welcome the new season here in Goa… After the monsoon, Goa starts to burst into life and by November we are blossoming.
-I have been living this seasonal life for 20 years and have been welcoming students to the yin side now for five years.
+I have been living this seasonal life for 20 years and have been welcoming students to the yin side now for almost ten years.
 After the monsoon rains, we are nourished – the landscape is vibrant green – 50 shades of Green!

 Beyond the palm trees that dot the beaches and roads, there are rice fields, cashew trees bright hibiscus flowers and swooping turquoise kingfishers – come and immerse your senses in Goa.

 The seasons here in Goa are different – but we are still entering the cooler Winter months here in India.
 No matter what season you find yourself in at home there are a few key areas we can focus on in order to find a sense of balance.
 The shift in seasons is always challenging.
 Autumn is naturally a time to go inwards – our rhythm changes at this time of year.
 Yin Yoga supports this journey inwards with poses to help us direct our awareness inwards and create stability and clarity.

 Autumn can intensify anxiety – the wind can literally get under our skin and make us feel unsettled.
 When we bring our forehead to the earth in Childs Pose – it has a calming and grounding effect.

 I really love the Deer Twist – I find it very grounding and supportive.